Wendy Kozol, Professor of Comparative American Studies and Program Director

 - No more than 2 full courses may be taken at the introductory level, including CAST 100.

 - No more than one full course may be transferred from another institution toward the minor.

 Senior Comparative American Studies majors may conduct independent, original research or a creative project through the Honors Program.
 Consideration for admission to the Honors Program takes place during the second semester of the junior year, by invitation of the Comparative American Studies faculty or by self-nomination.
 Faculty are encouraged to urge qualified students to consider applying for the Honors Program.
 Honors students must enroll in CAST 501/502: Honors Seminar (both semesters) and are exempt from the Research Seminar (CAST 300/01 or 303) requirement.

 When on duty, faculty members with appointments in Comparative American

 Off-Campus Programs for Credit

 Students are encouraged to broaden their educational experience by taking advantage of off-campus programs, preferably sometime during their junior year.
 A maximum 3 courses may be applied toward the major (1 course for the minor).

 Comparative American Studies Courses

-In addition to program courses, students majoring or minoring in Comparative American Studies may count certain courses in other departments and programs toward their Concentration Area Requirement.
-A list of courses that qualify is posted on the program’s web site (http://new.oberlin.edu/comparative_american) under the rubric “Comparative American Studies Courses in Various Disciplines.”
+In addition to program and cross-listed courses, students majoring or minoring in Comparative American Studies may count certain courses in other departments and programs toward their Concentration Area Requirement.
+A list of courses that qualify is posted on the program’s web site (http://new.oberlin.edu/comparative_american) under the heading “Comparative American Studies Courses in Various Disciplines.”